2022-2023 Opening of School Plan

 - Encourage appropriate respiratory etiquette

-- Provide instruction, make-up opportunities, and remote learning options Opens in New Window Opens in New Window for students isolated due to COVID-19
+- Provide instruction and make-up opportunities for students isolated due to COVID-19

 - Encourage individuals to remain up-to-date with COVID-19 vaccines Opens in New Window Opens in New Window Opens in New Window